orbitdb/orbitdb/API.md

 - `keystore` (Keystore Instance) : By default creates an instance of [Keystore](https://github.com/orbitdb/orbit-db-keystore).
 A custom keystore instance can be used, see [this](https://github.com/orbitdb/orbit-db/blob/master/test/utils/custom-test-keystore.js) for an example.

-- 'cache' (Cache Instance) : By default creates an instance of [Cache](https://github.com/orbitdb/orbit-db-cache).
+- `cache` (Cache Instance) : By default creates an instance of [Cache](https://github.com/orbitdb/orbit-db-cache).
 A custom cache instance can also be used.

 - `identity` (Identity Instance): By default it creates an instance of [Identity](https://github.com/orbitdb/orbit-db-identity-provider/blob/master/src/identity.js)

+- `offline` (boolean): Start the OrbitDB instance in offline mode.
+Databases are not be replicated when the instance is started in offline mode.
+If the OrbitDB instance was started offline mode and you want to start replicating databases, the OrbitDB instance needs to be re-created.
+Default: `false`.

 After creating an `OrbitDB` instance, you can access the different data stores.
 Creating a database instance, eg. with `orbitdb.keyvalue(...)`, returns a *Promise* that resolves to a [database instance](#store-api).
 See the [Store](#store-api) section for details of common methods and properties.